Generic Name: vandetanib (van-DET-a-nib) (Oral route)

 This medicine comes with a Medication Guide.
 It is very important that you read and understand this information.
 Be sure to ask your doctor about anything you do not understand.

 Swallow the tablet whole.
 Do not break, crush, or chew it.
-You may take the tablet with or without food.
+You may also take it with or without food.

 If you have trouble swallowing the tablets: